 Working one piece of eggplant at a time, press firmly between paper towels until compressed.
 Set aside on a large tray.
 Repeat microwaving and pressing steps until all eggplant slices are compressed.

-Puree tomatoes and their juice in a food mill, blender, or food processor until no pieces larger than 1/16th of an inch remain.
-Heat olive oil and butter in a large saucepan over medium high heat until butter is melted.
+Purée tomatoes and their juice in a food mill, blender, or food processor until no pieces larger than 1/16th of an inch remain.
+Heat olive oil and butter in a large saucepan over medium-high heat until butter is melted.
 Add garlic, 2 teaspoons oregano, and pepper flakes and cook, stirring constantly until fragrant, about 2 minutes.
-Add tomatoes, onion, half of parsley, and half or basil, bring to a simmer, turn heat to low, and cook until reduced by half, about 1 hour.
-Stir in half of remaining parsley and basil and season to taste with salt.
-Remove the onion and discard.
+Add tomatoes, onion, half of parsley, and half of basil, bring to a simmer, turn heat to low, and cook until reduced by half, about 1 hour.
+Stir in parsley and basil and season to taste with salt.
+Remove onion and discard.
 Set aside.

 Cover with foil and bake for 20 minutes.
-Remove foil and bake until light golden brown and bubble on surface, about 20 minutes longer.
-Remove from oven and sprinkle remaining parmesan over the top.
-Allow to rest for fifteen minutes, sprinkle with remaining parsley and basil, and serve.
+Remove foil and bake until light golden brown and bubbly on surface, about 20 minutes longer.
+Sprinkle with remaining 1/4 cup parmesan and serve immediately.

 Large nonstick or cast iron skillet, 9- by 13-inch baking dish, microwave (optional)

 To purge eggplant without using microwave, preheat the oven to 375°F (190°C).
 Line a rimmed baking sheet with a double layer of paper towels.
 Shingle the eggplant slices on top of the towels and top with another double layer of paper towels.
 Place a second rimmed baking sheet on top.
 Bake until eggplant slices are easily compressed, about 30 minutes.
 Remove from oven.
 Working one slice at a time, press between paper towels until compressed.
 Continue with step 3.

 |Servings: 8 to 10|